What We Do

-CWS responds to people’s needs regardless of race or religion.
 CWS is the development agency of New Zealand churches.

 Christian World Service is a registered charitable entity.
 Charities Act 2005 registration CC22288.
 View Charities Commission Certificate of Registration.

 The task is in their hands, not ours.
 Development objectives are best decided by local people who carry the hope and vision for their own community but need our financial support to run their programmes.
-CWS does not therefore send New Zealand staff to manage field programmes.
+CWS does not send New Zealand staff to manage field programmes.
 Funds are spent in, by and for the community, and not returned to New Zealand through salaries.

 For CWS, the idea of partnership goes beyond funding community development programmes.
 Solidarity and advocacy can be as significant as funding.
-It is equally important for people who have been denied political, social and economic rights to know they are being listened to, their problems are being addressed and people care enough to help.
+It is equally important for people who have been denied political, social and economic rights to know they are being listened to, their problems are being addressed and people care enough to take action.